What is Planetary Health?

 Climate Change and Tick Expansion

 UNE's Planetary Health Council hosted inaugural speaker, Charles B. Lubelczyk, M.P.H., vector ecologist with Maine Medical Center Research Institute's Vector-Borne Disease Lab and 2013 alum of the UNE Master of Public Health Program.
-On April 17, 2019, Lubelczyk presented to 70+ UNE students, faculty, professional staff, and community members about links between climate change and tick expansion, and ways to avoid Lyme and other tick-borne diseases.
+In April, 2019, 70+ UNE students, faculty, professional staff, and community members attended Lublczyk's presentation about links between climate change and tick expansion, and ways to avoid Lyme and other tick-borne diseases.

 The Planetary Health Alliance (PHA) is a consortium of more than 70 universities, NGOs, and other partners with a shared mission — supporting the growth of a rigorous, policy-focused, transdisciplinary field of applied research aimed at understanding and addressing the human health implications of accelerating anthropogenic change in Earth’s natural systems.